shrimpynuts/gatsby-blog/content/blog/job-search/index.md

 So as I graduate next semester, I thought it would be cool to look back on the data behind the past few years of painful job searching.

 This post might come off as douchebaggery.
 I get that.
-I understand talking about this contributes to a sort of toxic environment in an already ultra-competitive group of college students.
+I understand talking about this contributes to the toxic environment in an already ultra-competitive group of college students.

 But I also think more people should be open about their process.
 I think there's value in reducing the stigma behind talking about job opportunities, especially if it's for advice that's informative and actionable.